-There are so many things that an individual does not control during the Social Security disability claims process, so it is important to control the things that you are able to control.
+There are so many things that an individual does not control during the Social Security Disability claims process, so it is important to control the things that you are able to control.
 So, here's some advice.

 First -- you need to acquire your medical records from your treating physicians, as it is important to know whether your physicians support your intention to file for disability.
 Many people are surprised to find what their physicians have written in notes about them.
-If your physician supports you decision to file for Social Security disability, perhaps he would write a detailed physicianís statement with regard to you condition, treatment, and prognosis to help you win your Social Security disability claim.
+If your physician supports you decision to file for Social Security Disability, perhaps he would write a detailed physician’s statement with regard to you condition, treatment, and prognosis to help you win your Social Security Disability claim.

 Secondly -- you may wish to submit copies of your medical treatment records, as this may help expedite the processing of your disability claim.
 A word of caution here, make sure your medical treatment notes contain current treatment as well as past medical treatment.
 Social Security considers treatment within the last three months to be current.